nss-day-cohort-52/exomine-thunder-mavericks/README.md

 ## Mining Facilities

 Each mining facility can be active or inactive depending on the changes of staffing from the various companies that operate the facilities.
-Each object representation should record the name of the facility and its active status.

-If a mining facility is inactive, then the button in the UI should never be enabled, even after a governor is chosen.
+If a mining facility is inactive, then the dropdown in the UI should never be enabled, even after a governor is chosen.

 ## Minerals

 Each mining facility can produce several kinds of minerals.
 Each mineral type can be produced at several mining facilities.

-# Stretch Goal

-**Do not attempt the stretch goal until you have completed the basic requirements above.**

-If your team would like to do more advanced state manipulations, refactor your code to allow a governor to select minerals from multiple mining facilities before finalizing the purchase.
-A working example done by a previous team can be seen at [https://solar-mine.onrender.com/](https://solar-mine.onrender.com/).